MANSY: Generalizing Neural Adaptive Immersive Video Streaming With Ensemble and Representation Learning: Evaluation

-To gain a comprehensive understanding of the performance of each method, Figure~\ref{fig:individual_qoe} presents the mean values of different QoE metrics of different methods across various preferences.
 As a heuristic algorithm, \textit{PARIMA} allocates bitrates to tiles according to the estimated bandwidth.
-However, due to the underestimation of bandwidth, \textit{PARIMA} tends to conservatively select low bitrates to prevent rebuffering, which leads to underutilization of the available bandwidth resources.
+However, due to the underestimation of bandwidth, \textit{PARIMA} tends to conservatively select low bitrates to prevent rebuffering.
 Consequently, it achieves comparable performance to \texttt{MANSY} only on preferences that emphasize low rebuffering (e.g., Figure~\ref{subfig:upper_right}), while significantly underperforming in other cases.
 For \textit{RLVA}, although it may achieve satisfactory performance on the unseen preference similar to the one optimized during training (e.g., Figure~\ref{subfig:upper_left} and Figure~\ref{subfig:lower_left}), it fails to accurately capture user's QoE preference for bitrate selection.
 For instance, as shown in Figure~\ref{subfig:lower_left}, \textit{RLVA} trained to aggressively optimize viewport quality adopts a similar bitrate selection strategy for users with requirement on maintaining low variation.
 In consequence, it exhibits the largest quality variation, leading to inferior performance compared to \texttt{MANSY}.